TheTophatDemon/Total-Editor-3/TIMAP3_SPECS.md

 Entities also have 3 dimensional coordinates as well as both yaw and pitch angles.

 Both tiles and entities have a type and a flag.
-The flag can be either used as a normal number of a bit-mask depending on the situation.
+The flag can be either used as a normal number or a bit-mask depending on the situation.
 This replaces the old system of using the link id to store additional data about the wall type, like which direction a secret wall moves.

 ## Order of data